avinashbhat/trees/README.md

 This will run the given 4 testcases.

 The input given to the BST should be distinct numbers to get a clean output in dot format.
-To assist this the program ignores the case where number is equal to root.
+To assist this, the program ignores the case where number is equal to root.